Hey, all you south paws around the world....today's your day.

-Every year, the world's population of left-handed people - about 10 percent - are honored on August 13th when everybody stops to consider what it's like being a lefty.
-This year, International Left-Handers Day is celebrated on Sunday, August 13, 2017.
+Every year, the world's population of left-handed people - about 10 percent - are honored on August 13th when everybody stops to celebrate the rarity of being left handed in a right handed world!

 What makes lefties special

-Living in a right-handed world means you're set apart from nearly 90% of the population.
+Living in a right-handed world means lefties are set apart from nearly 90% of the population.

-For example, left-handed people are more apt to have leadership abilities having had to forge their own way.
-Modern day American presidents like Clinton and Obama are both left-handed.
+For example, left handed people are more apt to have leadership abilities having had to forge their own way.
 Lefties are more likely to use the right sides of their brains, as well.
 That usually means they often have increased aptitude for math, science, and architecture.

-So it should really be no surprise that Albert Einstein was a famous southpaw.
+So it should be no surprise that Albert Einstein was a famous southpaw.
 The math genius is joined by artists like Leonardo da Vinci, Michaelangelo, and M.C.
-Escher who were all expert at spatial relationships.
+Escher who were all left handed artists and experts in spatial relationships.

 Other famous lefties include baseball pitchers Ron Guidry, Whitey Ford, and Tommy John; tennis champs Martina Navratilova, Rafael Nadal, and John McEnroe; and Olympic greats Dorothy Hammil and and Mark Spitz.